folbert/fewbricks/README.md

             }

             /**
-             *  This function will be called in the frontend when displaying the brick.
+             * This function will be used in the frontend when displaying the brick.
+             * It will be called by the parents class function get_html().
+See that function
+             * for info on what data you have at your disposal.
              * @return string
              */
-            public function get_brick_html()
+            protected function get_brick_html()
             {

             }